 We are not aware that God ever at any time has charged a human being to bear witness of His Person and will without the help of the Holy Spirit.
 In fact, it is impossible to bear witness of God’s Kingdom apart from the Presence of the Holy Spirit.
 How, then, can those who understand instruct many during the tribulation period when the Holy Spirit is not present to enlighten the heart and mind of the teacher and the student?
 Can the natural man teach and perceive the things of the Spirit of God (I Corinthians 2:14)?

 Our sixth objection to the doctrine of the removal of the Spirit of God is, there are Old Testament passages that declare God will move in unprecedented power at the time of the greatest spiritual darkness.

-Arise, shine; for thy light is come, and the glory of the Lord is risen upon thee.
-For, behold, the darkness shall cover the earth, and gross darkness the people: but the Lord shall arise upon thee, and his glory shall be seen upon thee.
+For behold, the darkness shall cover the earth, and deep darkness the people; but the LORD will arise over you, and His glory will be seen upon you.
 (Isaiah 60:1,2)